mateusjunges/laravel-kafka/README.md

 $consumer->consume();
 ```

-## Using the built in consumer command
+## Using the built-in consumer command
 This library provides you a built in consumer command, which you can use to consume messages.

 To use this command, you must create a `Consumer` class, which extends `Junges\Kafka\Contracts\Consumer`.